carofkuba/carofkuba/README.md

 - 👋 Hi, I’m @carofkuba
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in learning new things and I love music, literature and films.
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning c# and sql
 - 💞️ I’m looking to collaborate on interesting projects that will allow me to grow
 - 📫 How to reach me: carofkuba@gmail.com